-We present three findings on the nature of these agglomeration effects.
-First, using matched employer-employee data, establishment-level data, and patent data, we find evidence for labor-market matching, input sharing, and learning spillovers (Duranton and Puga, 2004; Rosenthal and Strange, 2004; Andersson et al., 2007; Maystadt and Duranton, 2019; Dauth et al., 2022).
-Second, the effects spill across neighboring municipalities.
-While the discontinuity in refugee settlement is sharp, higher productivity, wages, and rents are also observed in close neighborhood of municipalities in the former US occupation zone.
-Third, following Peters (2022), we use county-level data to show that the effects built up gradually over time.
-Counties in the former US zone did not have higher productivity in the early 1950s.
-The economic advantages on the former US side only started to emerge in the mid-1950s.
+We present evidence on the nature of these agglomeration effects.
+Using matched employer-employee data, establishment-level data, and patent data, we find support for labor-market matching, input sharing, and learning spillovers (Duranton and Puga, 2004; Rosenthal and Strange, 2004; Andersson et al., 2007; Maystadt and Duranton, 2019; Dauth et al., 2022).
+Moreover, we find that the effects spill across neighboring municipalities.
+While the discontinuity in refugee settlement is sharp, higher productivity, wages, and rents are also observed in close neighborhood of municipalities in the former US zone.